-These Chocolate Crinkle Cookies are quick and easy to prepare, using ingredients that you probably already have on hand in your pantry.
-I love how you don’t need flour or eggs to make them, so they are naturally gluten-free and vegan!
+These Vegan Chocolate Crinkle Cookies are quick and easy to prepare, using ingredients that you probably already have on hand in your pantry.
+I love how you don’t need flour or eggs to make them, so they are naturally gluten-free and Paleo-friendly.

 How to Make Gluten-Free Chocolate Crinkle Cookies